-5) The Bidding Process: If you are satisfied that the risks of ownership of a particular property are reasonable and affordable after all this, you can download a bid packet on the Real Estate Services/Foreclosed Properties Sale webpage.

-If you are bidding on more than one property, you will need a bid packet for each property.
-Detailed instructions on how to submit a bid are included in the bid packet as well as on the Real Estate Services/Foreclosed Properties Sale website.
+The Bidding Process: If you are satisfied that the risks of ownership of a particular property are reasonable and affordable after all this, you can purchase a bid packet at the Real Estate Services office for \$5.00 per bid packet (cash or check only).
+If you are bidding on more than one property, you will need to purchase a packet for each property.
+Detailed instructions on how to submit a bid (and the minimum deposit amount to submit) are included in the bid packet.
 If you are an employee of the Municipality, including Anchorage School District employees, a member of an appointed public body, elected official, or family member of these groups, you must refer to Page 6 of this document.

-The minimum acceptable bid consists of delinquent taxes and/or special assessments, interest, penalties, and foreclosure costs, plus administrative costs associated with managing and maintaining the properties and preparing the sale.
+The minimum acceptable bid consists of delinquent taxes and special assessments, interest, penalties, and foreclosure costs, plus administrative costs associated with managing and maintaining the properties and preparing the sale.
 All bids must be accompanied by a minimum 25% deposit of your bid amount in the form of a cashier's check or money order payable to the Municipality of Anchorage.
 No cash, personal or company checks or any other types of payment will be accepted.

-Hand-delivered bids will be accepted between 8am and 3pm on the published sale date.
-Electronic and mail-in bids are not accepted.
+Bids will be accepted between 8 a.m. and 3 p.m. on the published sale date.
+Mailed and electronic bids are not accepted.
 If a bidder is to be represented at the sale by someone else, a notarized Special Power of Attorney (form included in bid packet) must be presented by the bidder's specified agent along with agents picture ID.
 Bidders may submit only one bid per parcel.
-If a bidder wishes to change their bid, the first bid must be withdrawn and the new bid received prior to the bid deadline.
+If a bidder wishes to change his/her bid, the first bid must be withdrawn and the new bid received prior to the bid deadline.
 Upon hand delivery, bids must be logged in by date and time at the Real Estate Service's counter in order to qualify.
-Be sure to come early on the day bids are due as no bid will be accepted if not logged in on or before 3pm on the day of the sale!
+Be sure to come early on the day bids are due as no bid will be accepted if not logged in on or before 3 p.m. on the day of the sale!